 Clean Ocean Access

-The shrink-wrap recycling project aims to demonstrate the effectiveness of domestic recycling efforts, circular economies, and prevent plastic film from entering landfills or incinerators – a risk that is increasing with severe reductions in plastic recyclables that are accepted by Chinese manufacturers, which used to handle a large portion of plastic recycling created by US consumers, but has recently changed its policies.
-Clean Ocean Access has refined a three-phase project that will develop and implement a shrink-wrap recycling program in the State of Rhode Island along with education and outreach to the sailing and marine industry and boating public.
-The long-term goal of this project is to use the established network of plastic recyclers and manufacturers created from the first phase, to divert a larger quantity of plastic film with potential for a wider range of material composition in the future.
+The shrink-wrap recycling project aims to demonstrate the effectiveness of domestic recycling efforts, circular economies, and prevent the plastic film from entering landfills or incinerators – a risk that is increasing with severe reductions in plastic recyclables that are accepted by Chinese manufacturers, which used to handle a large portion of plastic recycling created by US consumers, but has recently changed its policies.
+Clean Ocean Access has refined a three-phase project that will develop and implement a shrink-wrap recycling program in Southern New England, including Rhode Island, along with education and outreach to the sailing and marine industry and boating public.
+The long-term goal of this project is to use the established network of plastic recyclers and manufacturers created from the first phase, to divert a larger quantity of plastic film with the potential for a wider range of material composition in the future.

 - Collection of at least 10,000 pounds of LDPE shrink-wrap from marinas, boatyards, and vessel owners.

 - Transport of material to TerraCycle in Illinois via rail or truck and process material into raw material input to be used by a domestic manufacturer to create any defined finished product.

 - Design a framework for a long-term shrink-wrap recycling program that is financially self-sufficient.